This post may contain affiliate links, view our disclosure.

 Ingredients

-• All-purpose flour – this is the base of our dough recipe for the crust
+• All-purpose flour – This is the base of our dough recipe for the pastry crust.

-• Powdered sugar – to decorate the top of the tarts (optional)
+• Powdered sugar – This is optional, and used to decorate the top of the tarts.

 How to Make Mince Tarts